EchocardiogramHelping us to build a picture of your heart with an echocardiogram test

 Does the test hurt?

-An echocardiogram is a painless safe test, although you might feel some slight discomfort as the sticky pads are removed from your chest.
+An echocardiogram is a painless and safe test, although you might feel some slight discomfort as the sticky pads are removed from your chest.
 The lubricating gel might also feel a little cold when it is first applied.

 Echocardiograms don’t use any radiation, so the test is perfectly safe for everyone, including pregnant women.